Voivode: 1999–present

+In 2001 the powers and competences of the voivodes was reduced as some of their authority was transferred to the Voivodeship sejmik.

 Voivodes continue to have a role in local government in Poland today, as authorities of voivodeships and overseers of self-governing local councils, answerable not to the local electorate but as representatives/emissaries of the central government's Council of Ministers.
 They are appointed by the Chairman of the Council of Ministers and among their main tasks are budgetary control and supervision of the administrative code.